GeorgeCrochiere/honors-capstone-mysql-server-keystroke-dynamics/README.md

   - ```sudo ./bin/mysql --initialize --user=mysql```
   - Keep track of the temporary password that is generated from this command; you'll need it as the initial password for starting MySQL
   - ```sudo ./bin/mysqld_safe --user=mysql```
-- The server can be started with the command ```sudo systemctl start mysql```
+  - The server can be started with the command ```sudo ./bin/mysqld_safe --user=mysql```
     - This command needs to be executed each time the system is started.
 - The client can be started in the directory ```/usr/local/mysql``` and started with ```sudo ./bin/mysql -u root -p```.
 - Keystroke Dynamics will be enabled, but will not kick the root user.
 - Data entry needs to be completed for a set of keywords to be used.
-For the purpose of this project, the words need to be entered fully with all keystrokes 10 times.
+For the purpose of this project, the words need to be entered fully with all keystrokes 10 times for the keywords to take effect (ex. "show databases;").

 ---
 ### Keystroke Dynamics data files: